saeloun/miru-web/README.md

 We encourage everyone to contribute to Miru Web!
 Check out [Contributing Guide](CONTRIBUTING.md) for guidelines about how to proceed.. <br>

 Note: We are working on improving the documentation.
-So we had created a docusaurus app for documentation.
+So we created a docusaurus app for documentation.
 Check out the
 [Miru Docs](https://github.com/saeloun/miru-web/tree/develop/docs).